 Situated near the seaside town of Augusta, Western Australia, Sapphire Chalets offers guests modern and affordable accommodation in a secluded location with easy access to local attractions and the greater Margaret River region.
-The two chalets are set 50m apart nestled amongst trees with views of parkland cleared serenity.
+The two chalets are set 50m apart nestled amongst trees on a small farm property.

 Guests are provided with private, spacious and fully self-contained accommodation that includes many home comforts and essential amenities, including reverse cycle air-conditioning, a hotplate, microwave oven and Weber BBQ cooking facilities.